open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Turning Point of a motion Diagram/Turning point of a motion diagram.md

   pl-customizations:
     weight: 1
     hide-letter-keys: true
+myst:
   substitutions:
     params:
       vars:
         title: Turning Point of a Motion Diagram
       part1:
         ans1:
           value: When approaching a turning point, the spacing of dots decreases.
             Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots increases.
         ans2:
           value: When approaching a turning point, the spacing of dots increases.
             Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots decreases.
         ans3:
           value: When approaching a turning point, the spacing of dots decreases.
             Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots decreases.
         ans4:
           value: When approaching a turning point, the spacing of dots increases.
             Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots increases.
 ---
 # {{ params.vars.title }}